aldendirks/MycoCosm_genome_downloader/Readme.md

 The list of genomes is a comma-separated value file which enlists all current projects ("**portals**") in MycoCosm (`MycoCosm_Genome_list.csv`).
 Note: it uses ISO-8859-15 encoding.

-2. Obtain a list of files to download using either the default output directory or specifying your own and optionally including credentials files for easier running:
+2. Obtain a list of files to download using either the default output directory or specifying your own and optionally including credentials files for easier running.

 ```
 python mycocosm_genome_downloader.py --getxml
 python mycocosm_genome_downloader.py -o $out -j $credentials --getxml
 ```

 The list of files is stored as `MycoCosm_data.xml`.
 This file takes a long time to download and approaches 100 MB in size.
 After downloading, the XML file is re-formatted to be human-readable.
 If there is already a file called `MycoCosm_data.xml` in the output folder, it will be updated with any missing data.

 ### Download data

-Once you have the genome and file list, use them to download the data with:
+Once you have the genomes and files lists, use them to download the data.

 ```
 python mycocosm_genome_downloader.py -o $out --csv [path to MycoCosm_Genome_list.csv] --xml [path to MycoCosm_data.xml]